Liberty outlast Lynx in Game 5 to capture first WNBA title | TSN

 Minnesota didn’t score in OT until Kayla McBride hit two free throws with 1:51 left.
 The Lynx missed all six of their field goal attempts in overtime.
 After Ionescu missed a shot with 21 seconds left, her 18th miss on 19 shot attempts, the Lynx had one last chance, but Bridget Carleton missed a 3-pointer with 16 seconds left.

-Stewart, who missed a free throw with 0.8 seconds left in Game 1, hit two free throws with 10.1 seconds left to seal the victory.
+Stewart, who missed a free throw with 0.8 seconds left in the end of regulation in Game 1, hit two free throws with 10.1 seconds left in overtime to seal the victory.

 Napheesa Collier scored 22 points to lead Minnesota before fouling out with 13 seconds left in OT.